Skip to main content

 As Accountable Officer, I have responsibility for maintaining a sound system of governance and internal control that supports the Ethical Standards Commissioner (ESC) to successfully achieve its objectives, policies and aims.
 I am also responsible for safeguarding the public funds and assets assigned to the organisation, in accordance with the responsibilities set out in the Memorandum to Accountable Officers for Other Public Bodies

-System of Governance and Internal Control
+System of governance and internal control

 A system of governance and internal control should both ensure and demonstrate that an organisation is operating effectively, efficiently and economically.
 The ESC’s system of governance consists of a number of elements.